AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 - [element-name] **SHALL** have individual words separated by `-`
   - **MAY** be two or three words and **SHALL NOT** exceed five
   - Common use abbreviations or acronyms **MAY** be used, punctuation such as apostrophe or ampersand **SHALL NOT** be used
-- [structure-version] is in the form of the major part of the StructureDefinition.version string, see the section [Versioning of FHIR artefacts](policy.html#versioning-of-fhir-artefacts)
+- [structure-version] is in the form of the major part of the StructureDefinition.version string, see the section [Versioning](policy.html#versioning)

 In a StructureDefinition this [resource-id] **SHALL** be used in three places: